Table of Contents

 If you mostly play rock and metal styles, then Marshall amps will fare better than Fender models.
 Marshall’s British sound is thicker and heavier, with lots of distortion.
 It’s generally more suited to hard rock and metal genres.

 On the other hand, Fender amps are known for their American sound that is bright, clear, and robust.
 Because of this, Fender amps are well-suited for lighter music styles.
 Genres such as country and blues.

 Are Marshall Amps Better than Orange?

-Orange and Marshall have distinctive tones.
+Orange and Marshall have specific tones.
 Orange amps sound brighter and have less gain than Marshall.
 They tend to be darker and more compressed.

 Are you looking for a high-gain, distorted and compressed tone that cuts through a mix?
 Then Marshall might be better suited for your needs.
 Marshall amps are best for rock players who want to achieve a classic tone.

 But, if you want fizzier high-gain sounds with incredible clarity and definition.
 Then an Orange amp might be better for you.
 Orange amplifiers are best for modern heavy metal players.
 Those who prefer a more scooped sound.

 My Experience With Marshall Amps

 As a guitar player, my experiences with Marshall amps begin with the JCM800.
 As a younger person, I was able to buy a stack and use it in many different bands I played in.

 It was a great amp and was pretty versatile.
 As time passed, the JCM800 just didn’t end up having enough gain.
 It was upgraded with a solid-state Marshall combo.

 This was a fun little combo that had a couple of speakers and built-in effects.
 I used it for many years until going back to a valve head.

 Amps like the JVM410 and others quickly became my go-to Marshall.
 This is because of their unique sound and features.
 Even today, I have many of them that get used quite often!
 They still do that British tone better than anyone else.